Sierra Skye Rocks Major Plunge Minidress

 Sierra tugged at the front right of the dress with her right hand, and tied it in the front.
 She also rocked a light pink manicure, and accessorized with a ring and earrings, but no necklace.

 The model also wore her hair in a messy top bun, with bangs framing her face.
-She kept the makeup simple, using eyebrow liner, glossy lipstick and mascara to make her eyes pop.
+She kept the makeup simple, using eyebrow liner, glossy lipstick, and mascara to make her eyes pop.
 Sierra smiled slightly for the shot with her lips closed.

 Fans couldn’t seem to get enough of Skye.